MatinaDataEngineer/DSTI-AWS/A19_Project2_readme.md

 # A19 Project2
 ## Objective
-Create a private RDS MySQL instance in the private subnet of the AWS architecture of [A19_Project1](/A19_Project1_Readme.md), connect using Python, insert data and display it. (we added an optional step to use MySQL client for the same)
+Create a private RDS MySQL instance in the private subnet of the AWS architecture of [A19_Project1](/A19_Project1_Readme.md), connect using Python, insert data and display it.
+(We added an optional step to use MySQL client for the same)

 ### Step 0: Start the instances of [A19_Project1](/A19_Project1_Readme.md) and note the IP addresses of the JB and of the FI instances